 Interactions of physical, chemical, and biological properties of freshwater ecosystems.
 Lecture & Lab.
 Prerequisite: BIOL 2804 or equivalent.
 (3H,3L,4C) I,II.

-BIOL 6064: FRESHWATERS IN THE ANTHROPOCENE (SPECIAL TOPICS IN FRESHWATER ECOLOGY, taught spring semesters in odd years)
+BIOL 6064: FRESHWATERS IN THE ANTHROPOCENE (SPECIAL TOPICS IN FRESHWATER ECOLOGY, taught spring semesters)